John Elkhay, Maestro

 Teddy Newcomer, President

 Theodore Martin Newcomer, Jr. grew up in Bradley Beach, NJ where he was raised in the hospitality industry.
-While working in kitchens and in the front of the house in restaurants throughout New Jersey, Teddy knew that this was the industry in which he wanted to excel.
+While working in both the kitchen and in the front of the house in restaurants throughout New Jersey, Teddy knew that this was the industry in which he wanted to excel.
 Teddy chose to attend Johnson & Wales University, where he obtained an Associates Degree in Culinary Arts and a Bachelors of Science in Foodservice Management.

 In his efforts to further his career and continue to grow, Teddy joined XO Steakhouse in 1998.
-Over the last eight years Teddy has worked as a cook, a server and a bartender at XO Café.
-In addition, Teddy spent summers in New Jersey as a sous chef and enhanced his skills in the kitchen.
-Teddy was then named Assistant Manager at XO in 2001 and began working as Bar Manager at 10 Prime Steak & Sushi in 2002.
+Since then Teddy has worked as a cook, a server and a bartender.
+In addition, Teddy spent summers in New Jersey as a Sous Chef and enhanced his skills in the kitchen.
+Teddy was then named Assistant Manager at XO in 2001 and began working as a Bar Manager at 10 Prime Steak & Sushi in 2002.

-In 2003, with the opening of Big Fish, Teddy was named Corporate Beverage Manager for all four restaurants.
-Today, Teddy is responsible for managing the overall beverage program and managing restaurant operations.
+In 2003, with the opening of Big Fish, Teddy was named Corporate Beverage Manager for all three restaurants and upon opening Citron Wine & Bar, Ted was promoted to Vice President of Operations.

-Teddy has been recognized in Sante Magazine, Yankee Foodservice, and the Providence Business News.
-He has also been named an exceptional bartender by Providence Monthly.
-His Espresso Martini was voted the “Best drink to keep you up at night”, and his White Sangria was voted the “Best Sangria” by RI Monthy.
+Teddy has been recognized in Sante Magazine, Yankee Foodservice and the Providence Business News.
+Named exceptional bartender by Providence Monthly, his Espresso Martini was voted the “Best drink to keep you up at night” and his White Sangria was voted “Best Sangria” by RI Monthly.

 Jamie, Restaurant Manager

 As a restaurant manager at XO Café, Jamie takes pride in maintaining the highest level of service for her guests and provides them with a vibrant, sexy, and inviting atmosphere offering inspirational cocktails, fine wines, funky art, and the fusions of playfully composed dishes upholding XO's "farm-to-table" culinary philosophy.